Jeff-Moorhead/musictheorpy/docs/source/api.rst

 In addition, extensions 9, 11, and 13 can be modified with a flat (b) or sharp (#) for dominant chords, e.g. dominant #9, dominant b13.

-If an invalid bass note is passed, an InvalidBassError is raised.
-Similarly, if an invalid chord quality is passed, an InvalidQualityError is raised.
+If an invalid bass note is specified, an InvalidBassError is raised.
+Similarly, if an invalid chord quality is specified, an InvalidQualityError is raised.
 For example, ::

    >>> c = Chord('C major')